 The recipe below is heavily based on the one I found online.
-I have used this recipe twice and have found it to be consistently good.
+I have used this recipe a handful of times and have found it to be consistently good.

 This Recipe Feeds

 This recipe is for a single pizza.
 I made it as a deep dish in a 10.5″ pre-seasoned Lodge Cast Iron griddle.

 - 1 1/2 cups (234g) gluten free flour

 - 2 tablespoons (18g) buttermilk powder – or – 2 tablespoons (14g) nonfat dry milk powder

 - 1 teaspoon baking powder